Gerard of Cremona: A second Gerard Cremonensis

 Some of the works credited to Gerard of Cremona are probably the work of a later Gerard Cremonensis, working in the thirteenth century, who was also known as Gerard de Sabloneta (Sabbioneta).
 The later Gerard focused on translating medical texts rather than astronomical texts, but the two translators have understandably been confused with one another.
 His translations from works of Avicenna are said to have been made by order of the emperor Frederick II.

 Other treatises attributed to the "Second Gerard" include the Theoria or Theorica planetarum, and versions of Avicenna’s Canon of Medicine— the basis of the numerous subsequent Latin editions of that well-known work — and of the Almansor of al-Razi ("Rhazes" in Latin-speaking Europe).
-The attribution of the Theorica to Gerard of Sabbionetta is not well supported by manuscript evidence and should not be regarded as certain.
+The attribution of the Theorica to Gerard of Sabbioneta is not well supported by manuscript evidence and should not be regarded as certain.